-We have Francois Xavier-Roth conducting the Scriabin’s Poem of Ecstasy next month, it should be a great concert.
+We have Francois Xavier-Roth conducting the Scriabin’s Poem of Ecstasy in March.
+It should be a great concert.

 Ah nice.
 Well that’s the piece which started my love for classical music.
 I was already playing the piano when I first heard it.
 I was eleven I think.
 But once I did, I had Scriabin fever!
 I think that for the next five years I played more than half of the piano music that Scriabin wrote.